Cellivar/ford-c-max/projects/add_oem_camera.md

 Connector names are from the 2013 wiring diagram book.

 The liftgate wiring harness is supposed to have all of these wires present, but the version of the harness installed in vehicles without the RVC and without the powered liftgate omit these entirely.
 I did not bother trying to find the right liftgate harness as it was too expensive, I just ran the wires to a connector in the driver side D pillar, then from there to the inside of the car.

+This also means the wires for the RVC signal (and anything else related to higher equipment packages, like the [forward PDC sensor wires](./add_parallel_park.md)) are not present and must be run yourself.
+Follow the wires that already exist along the sides of the vehicle, and prepare to take off all of the plastic panels to run them nicely under the carpet.
+At several points I was literally arm-deep under the carpet.
+My partner got a great photo of this that I won't share here.
+I suggest vacuuming your car out first.

 ### C4402 - IPMB Connector